 Each edition is artist-designed and then fabricated, in most instances, by the immigrant and refugee women.
 The level of artist involvement with the fabrication varies, but all final pieces are artist approved and signed.

-All profits from Welcome Editions feed back into the growth of the Welcome Project, a collaboration between the non-profit organizations Wave Pool and Heartfelt Tidbits.
+All profits from Welcome Editions feed back into the growth of the Welcome Project.
 The editions are available for purchase through Wave Pool’s online shop, as well as at physical locales including Wave Pool, The Welcome Project, 21c Museum Hotel Cincinnati, and the Contemporary Arts Center Gift Shop.

 photo credit for Sea Beings Capes and Blankets: Natalie Mancino